dgkirkwood/teleport-terraform-quickstart/teleport_cluster/single_node/aws/README.md

 ## Pre-requisites
 Please note the following pre-requisites for using this repository:
-- A domain name which can be used for the public address of your server.
-This code assumes you have an existing hosted zone on AWS, and DNS records are created using that hosted zone.
-This proxy also uses Lets Encrypt for certificates, which requires a public DNS address.
+- A Route 53 hosted zone on AWS.
+This terraform code will create Route 53 'A' records using this hosted zone.
+Please have a host name ready as an input for the Terraform code.
 - A pre-existing AWS VPC and subnet for your Packer builds.
 Please note you will require the ID for both.
 - The Packer and Terraform binaries on your local machine, or on a machine where you can perform the automated builds.
 Tested using Packer v1.8.2 and Terraform v1.2.4
 - AWS Credentials.
 Any of the accepted credential types for automated provisioning on AWS.
 Examples can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).